Carmilla: Plot summary

-The story is presented as part of the casebook of Dr. Hesselius.
-(Note: Hesselius's departures from medical orthodoxy rank him as the first occult detective in literature.)
+The story is presented as part of the casebook of Dr. Hesselius, (Note: Hesselius's departures from medical orthodoxy rank him as the first occult detective in literature.) which is being assembled by an unnamed assistant "for the laity."

 A woman named Laura narrates, beginning with her childhood in a "picturesque and solitary" castle amid an extensive forest in Styria, where she lives with her father, a wealthy English widower retired from service to the Austrian Empire.
-When she was six, Laura had a vision of a beautiful visitor in her bedchamber.
-She later claims to have been punctured in her breast, although no wound was found.
-All the household assure Laura that it was just a dream, but they step up security as well and there is no subsequent vision or visitation.
+Due to the remoteness of their "schloss," and because she is an only child, Laura has only her father, her governesses, and servants for company.
+She recounts that, when she was six, she had a vision of a beautiful visitor in her bedchamber.
+She recalls being punctured in her breast, although no wound was found.
+All the household assure Laura that it was just a dream, and there is no subsequent vision or visitation, but Laura insists that it was real.

 Twelve years later, Laura's father tells her of a letter from his friend, General Spielsdorf.
 The General was supposed to visit them with his niece, Bertha Rheinfeldt, but she died under mysterious circumstances.
 The General promises to discuss the circumstances in detail when they meet later.

 Laura, saddened by the loss of a potential friend, longs for a companion.
 A carriage accident outside Laura's home unexpectedly brings Carmilla, a girl of Laura's age, into the family's care.
+Though Carmilla appears injured after her carriage accident, her mysterious mother informs Laura's father that her journey is urgent and cannot be delayed.
+On Laura's urging, her father proposes that the woman leave Carmilla in his care until she can return for her in three months.
+The woman agrees, but warns that the "nervous, but quite sane" Carmilla will not disclose any information whatsoever about her family, her past, or herself.
 Both girls instantly recognise each other from the "dream" they both had when they were young.

-Carmilla appears injured after her carriage accident, but her mysterious mother informs Laura's father that her journey is urgent and cannot be delayed.
-She arranges to leave Carmilla with Laura and her father until she can return in three months.
-Before leaving, she notes that Carmilla will not disclose any information whatsoever about her family, her past, or herself.